3 Best Satellite Messengers 2022

 - When in tracking mode, carry your inReach or SPOT in the correct position for best transmission (see owner’s manual).

-- For the inReach this is with the antenna pointing towards the sky and free of your body or other obstructions.
+- For the inReach (and other devices with a visible antenna sticking out this is with the antenna pointing towards the sky and free of your body or other obstructions.

-- The SPOT device should be oriented so the face is pointing to the sky (unit horizontal).
+- For flat units without a visabel antenna, the device should be oriented so the face is pointing to the sky (unit horizontal).
 This is difficult to do while hiking.
-If you use the clip provided with the SPOT, it usually ends up hanging vertically (face of the unit pointing away from your pack/body).
+If you use the clip provided with the unit, it usually ends up hanging vertically (face of the unit pointing away from your pack/body).
 While not optimal, it seems to work for many people.

 Improving Performance in Difficult Reception Areas

-- This is especially important for SPOT use because in bad reception areas, you will get no indication of whether you have successfully transmitted messages.
+- This is especially important for SPOT 1-way units like the Gen 3 because in bad reception areas, you will get no indication of whether you have successfully transmitted messages.

 - Make sure your antenna is properly oriented (see end of Tracking Mode above).
 This is especially important in difficult receptions areas!